osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/introduction/supported-features.md

 ## History recovery

-You can stop the interface without losing any data, because the data is persistent in the data source.
+You can stop the interface without losing any data because the data is persistent in the data source.
 Data recovery is limited by the history available from the BES, the number of licensed PI tags, and the size and time frame of the PI archives into which data is recovered.

 ## Device status tag